Jbstudio425/Platformer-Starter/README.md

 # Platformer Starter for Unity
 Small starter project in Unity.
 [2D assets used in project.](https://assetstore.unity.com/packages/2d/environments/free-platform-game-assets-85838)

 All code is free to use.
+Unity 2019.3.*

 ### Features in project
 * Dependency injection with Zenject.